jronallo/microdata_schemaorg_example/source/code4lib.html.md

 One of the cool features of Microdata is that it is designed to be [extracted into JSON](http://www.whatwg.org/specs/web-apps/current-work/multipage/microdata.html#json).
-You can copy any of the HTML snippets with an itemscope from here into [Live Microdata](http://foolip.org/microdatajs/live/) to see what the JSON output would look like.
+You can copy any HTML snippet with Microdata markup into [Live Microdata](http://foolip.org/microdatajs/live/) to see what the JSON output would look like.